weewx/weewx/docs_src/upgrade.md

 extensions that were installed in `/usr/share/weewx/user` will be copied to `/etc/weewx/bin/user`, and the old `user` directory will be moved aside.

-### The value of `WEEWX_ROOT`

-This affects WeeWX installations that use `apt`, `yum`, or `zypper` (installs that use the DEB or RPM packages).
-Installations that use a `setup.py` install are not affected.

-Previous versions of WeeWX set `WEEWX_ROOT=/` (the root directory) in the configuration file `/etc/weewx/weewx.conf`.
-In version 5, while the value will not be modified by the normal upgrade process, a value of `/` will be treated as `/etc/weewx` at runtime.
-This means that effectively `WEEWX_ROOT` equals `/etc/weewx`.

-If you wish, you can explicitly upgrade the configuration file by using the utility [`weectl station upgrade`](../utilities/weectl-station#upgrade-an-existing-station), in which case `WEEWX_ROOT=/` will be changed to `WEEWX_ROOT=/etc/weewx`.

-    sudo weectl station upgrade --what config

 ### Use of systemd units for services